INTERMAGNET/IMBOT/README.md

 IMBOT is running on an independent Linux server, which currently is a poc120 industrial computer, located in southern Germany, hereinafter denoted as IMBOT server.
 The IMBOT server is maintained by an observer, the IMBOT manager, who monitors run time and data processing on the machine.
 The IMBOT server accesses periodically, e.g. twice a day, the INTERMAGNET GIN in Paris, and scans the submission directories of the last three years (two years for one-minute) for new and modified files and directories.
 Beside the STEP1 and STEP2 directories, on the GIN, definitive data products on the NRCAN FTP site are also accessed.
 New or modified files within the STEP1 directories are identified by their creation and modification time, and by comparing this information with an "already processed" memory on the IMBOT server.
 If a new directory or new data is found within an observatories directory at the GIN, which has not changed for at least 3 hours, then data within is directory will be analyzed.
 The three hour rule, at which no further change occurred, ascertains that the upload process of files for this directory is finished.

-### 2.1 IMBOT one-second
+## 3. IMBOT one-second

-#### 2.1.1 How does IMBOT one-second work
+### 3.1 How does IMBOT one-second work

 For analysis, the new data set will automatically be downloaded and eventually extracted (supported are zip, gz and tar) to a temporary directory on the IMBOT server.
 An initial read test on a random data file will be performed based on [MagPy]'s format library, supporting e.g. [IAGA-2002] and [IMAGCDF] submissions.
 If successful, all data sets will be read and subsequently the evaluation steps as outlined below will be performed.
 Finally, data will be exported into monthly [IMAGCDF] archive files as requested by INTERMAGNET and uploaded to the GIN.
 The full evaluation process is summarized within an individual [IMBOT 1s report] for each observatory.
 The report, eventually including instructions on updates/fixes, will then be send to the submitting institute, provided that an e-mail address is available.
 The report is written in markdown language, which can be viewed in freely available programs (e.g. [dillinger.io]), on [GitHub] and also opened in any text editor.
 If the data set already satisfies all conditions for final evaluation, then a data checker will be assigned and the [IMBOT 1s report] will also be send directly to the data checker.
 All automatic processes are logged and reports on newly evaluated data and eventual problems are send to the IMBOT manager.
 Converted data files, the reports, and if necessary, a template for meta information updates, will also be uploaded to the GIN into a new subdirectory called "level" to be found here: GINSERVER/YEAR/level/OBSCODE.
 Original submission in step1 are kept until final evaluation from the data checker.
 The data submitter is asked to briefly check, whether all converted files have been uploaded into the "level" directory.

-#### 2.1.2 Quality levels
+### 3.2 Quality levels

-Any data set which is automatically evaluated will be transferred into a new directory structure on the GIN.
-If data is unreadable, original data sets will solely remain in the submission directory "step1".
-The IMBOT manager will be informed on such failures and will contact the submitting institute to check their data submission.
-Data passing a read test will be moved towards a new directory called level.
-Within the level directory, subdirectories with the [IAGA] obscode as directory name will be established.
-A file called e.g. **level1_underreview.md** will provide information on the evaluation state of the data set. **underreview** indicates, that the data set can reach the next evaluation level if appropriate information is provided or data checking is finished.
-If no updates happen within a certain time limit (suggested here are three months) then the current level will be fixed (e.g. **level1.md**).
-All data sets within the level directory are provisionally accepted by INTERMAGNET.
+The automatic evaluation routine of IMBOT one-second makes use of a level description of which level 2 is the highest possible grade.
+Data suppliers will get an automatic feedback whenever a new evaluation of their data is triggered by IMBOT, indicting the current level of the automatic checking routine.

+#### Level 0

+Indicates significant problems with the data structure, related to large gaps, unreadable files or non-interpretale file structure.
+Institutes receiving a level 0 report are asked to contact the IMBOT manager for support.

-##### Level 1
+#### Level 1

 Any uploaded data set which is readable and can be converted to an [IMAGCDF] format is automatically assigned to level 1.
 The uploaded data sets can be either [IAGA-2002] files or [IMAGCDF] files.
 Compressed archives containing these files using ZIP, GNUZIP and/or TAR are also supported.
-Level 1 data is already published by INTERMAGNET and made available to end users, including information on the level determination.
-A level 1 test is performed completely automatic by IMBOT.
+If the data set does not qualify for level 2, a file called **level1_underreview.md** will be created which provides information on the evaluation state of the data set. **underreview** indicates, that the data set can reach the next evaluation level if appropriate information is provided or data checking is finished.
+Reports will be send out to data suppliers.
+The most common issue preventing a level 2 classification is missing meta information.
+The submitting institute is asked to read the report carefully and solve the listed issues in order to reach level 2.

-##### Level 2
+#### Level 2

-Level 2 acceptance requires that all requested meta information is provided, including information on standard levels as outlined in the [IMAGCDF] format description, like timing accuracy, instruments noise levels etc. IMBOT will check the supplied meta information and, if anything is missing or unclear, will request this information from the submitting institute.
-Missing information can be uploaded by a simple sheet, triggering IMBOT to re-evaluate the data set.
-If such information cannot or is not provided within a certain time limit, the evaluation level will remain on Level 1.
-Besides, a level 2 check includes some basic test on data content (completeness, time stamping etc) and (suggested here) includes a basic comparison with submitted/accepted one-minute data products to evaluate the definitive character.
-If successful, a [IMBOT 1s report] is constructed (e.g. level2*.md) and the data set is assigned to a data checker for level 3 evaluation.
-Level 2 test are also performed completely automatically by IMBOT.
+Level 2 acceptance requires that all requested meta information is provided, including information on standard levels as outlined in the [IMAGCDF] format description, like timing accuracy, instruments noise levels etc. Besides, a level 2 check includes some basic test on data content (completeness, time stamping etc) and includes a basic comparison with submitted/accepted one-minute data products to evaluate the definitive character.
+If successful, a [IMBOT 1s report] is constructed (e.g. **level2_underreview.md**).
+Again data suppliers will receive a complete report.
+As soon as the underlying one-minute data product from the supplier is finally accepted, the one second data product is reevaluated and a data checker for final evaluation is assigned.
+All Level-tests are performed completely automatically by IMBOT.

-##### Level 3

-The final level, Level 3, requires a review of the data set by a data checker, with the primary focus on data quality.
-As soon as level 2 is successfully obtained, a data checker is assigned and will get a basic evaluation summary from an automatic report by IMBOT.
-The data checker can directly focus on checking contents and data quality of the submitted data sets.

-#### 2.3 Updating missing information
+### 3.3 Updating missing information

 After submitting your data, IMBOT will check your data for general readability and completeness.
 It will create a [IMBOT 1s report] which will be send to the submitting institute.
 Within this report you will see, what level has been assigned to your submission.
 In dependency of this level, you eventually need to take action:

-##### If your data was assigned level 0
+#### If your data was assigned level 0

 Your data could not be read or significant problems with your submission were encountered (e.g. no one second data, empty files).
 Please correct the issues and upload a new data set.
 If you do not know how to proceed, contact the IMBOT manager.

-##### If your data was assigned level 1
+#### If your data was assigned level 1

 Some meta information or data is missing.
+Please check the issue list in the level report you received.
 If data is missing, please upload such data files.
-If meta information is missing, please locate the "meta_OBSCODE.txt" file within the level directory and download this file.
+If meta information is missing, please use "meta\_OBSCODE.txt" file also attached to your reporting e-mail.
 Please add any missing meta information into this file as outlined and described within this text file (an example is given below).
-Finally upload this meta_OBSCODE.txt file to the step1 upload directory.
+Finally upload this meta\_OBSCODE.txt file to the step1 upload directory.
 DO NOT CHANGE THE FILENAME.
 Uploading this file or any new data file will trigger an automatic re-evaluation.

-##### If your data was asigned level 2

-Everything is fine.
-There is nothing you need to do.
-A data checker will contact you regarding quality checks and final level assignment.

-##### Typical example of a meta_OBSCODE.txt file
+#### Typical example of a meta_OBSCODE.txt file

 ```sh
 ## Parameter sheet for additional/missing metainformation